reality/komenti/README.md

 ### Parameters

-* The labels can be extended by the power of lemmatisation, by passing --expand-labels/-e.
+* The labels can be extended by the power of lemmatisation, by passing --lemmatise
+* Synonyms can be expanded used name and semantic matching over AberOWL by passing --expand-synonyms

 ## Get Abstracts